Kim Hastreiter: Career

-Curatorial Projects
+Curatorial projects

-In the 90s, Hastreiter annually curated three-day 24-hour pop-up art stores in Los Angeles that she called “cultural department stores.”
+In the 90s, Hastreiter annually curated three-day 24-hour pop-up art stores in Los Angeles that she called "cultural department stores."
 In 2006, Hastreiter and Jeffrey Deitch conceptualized the first of what would become several iterations of the 24-hour pop-ups for Art Basel Miami.
-In Hastreiter's words, “The store is an art piece on the manic nature of consumerism.
-No matter what's happening, you’ve got to keep it pure to keep it good.”
+In Hastreiter's words, "The store is an art piece on the manic nature of consumerism.
+No matter what's happening, you've got to keep it pure to keep it good."
 The store sold creative collaborations as a political statement about the blurred lines between art and commerce, and included items from names such as John Waters and Jeff Koons.
 Hastreiter recalls, "We had Eli Broad waiting in line just to get in.
-By the end, the place looked like it had been stripped by termites.”
+By the end, the place looked like it had been stripped by termites."
 After a successful run in Miami, Hastreiter decided to bring the project, which she dubbed the Super Duper Market, to Los Angeles just one year later, and continued to do so for two more years.
 The Super Duper Market played with the concept of clashing high- and low-fashion, showcasing quality goods, from couture to streetwear.
 In 2008, for the fourth Super Duper Market, Hastreiter celebrated the new cultural edge of young, independent food producers around America.
 Some featured creatives included Rodarte, Fruition, and Undefeated.
 Music at the event was handled by 17 different local Los Angeles acts, including Charles Lester, Harper Simon, Lady Tigra, and Black Black.

 Published works

 Hastreiter has co-authored two books on style and culture with David Hershkovits, From Abfab to Zen: Paper's Guide to Pop Culture and 20 Years of Style: The World According to Paper.
 In 2007, she wrote a book about industrial designer, Ingo Maurer, called Provoking Magic: Lighting of Ingo Maurer, in collaboration with the Cooper-Hewitt, Smithsonian Design Museum.
-In 2010, she wrote a book on the life and work of late fashion designer, Geoffrey Beene, titled Geoffrey Beene: American Fashion Rebel.
-In 2016, she edited a book called @heaven, which was about death in the digital era.
+In 2008, she wrote a book on the life and work of late fashion designer, Geoffrey Beene, titled Geoffrey Beene: An American Fashion Rebel.
+In 2015, she edited a book called @heaven, which was about death in the digital era.
 In 2019, Hastreiter edited and wrote the foreword for a set of four books on the work of Paige Powell, published by Dashwood Books in collaboration with Gucci.
 Hastreiter also wrote the foreword for Target: 20 Years of Design for All, published by Rizzoli.